 Prior to joining NBC News, McFadden spent the twenty years at ABC News as a highly respected anchor and correspondent known for her diverse portfolio of powerful investigations.
 For 10 years, she served as a correspondent for the network’s late-night news broadcast, “Nightline.”

-Her distinguished work has won many of broadcasting's most coveted awards including the Emmy, the Peabody, the Dupont and the Foreign Press Award.
+Her distinguished work has won many of broadcasting's most coveted prizes, including Emmy, Peabody, duPont, Sigma Delta Chi, and Foreign Press awards.

 A native of Maine, McFadden graduated Phi Beta Kappa and Summa Cum Laude from Bowdoin College, and received her law degree from Columbia University.